What is Socality Camp?

 Who should come to camp?

 This camp is designed to bring together creatives, artists and makers to learn, grow and connect together in an outdoor experience that will inspire creativity.
 Anyone interested in developing their craft in the arts, wanting to build relationships with like minded people or looking to developing their social and business platforms are perfect candidates for this camp.
-This camp is not for those who just want to hike or retreat but is targeted for those with interests to grow as artists, creators and entrepreneurs.
+This camp is not for those who just want to hike or retreat but is targeted for those with interests to grow as artists and looking to establish a network with other creators and entrepreneurs.

 Where is the camp/venue located?